 Some Series 1896 1-dollar Silver Certificate Educational notes are valued at more than $4,000 if in uncirculated condition.

-Then activity would pick up again almost two decades later.
+Then design activity would pick up again two decades later.
 Before 1899 the note was made into a special dedication.

 In 1896 the two-dollar bill was named The Educational Series.
-The dollar notes have tributes to science and important figures during that time, including Robert Fulton and Samuel F.B.
+The dollar notes tribute science and important figures, including Robert Fulton and Samuel F.B.
 Morse.

 The 1889 changes featured tributes to agriculture and mechanical aspects.
 At this time, the $2 notes started to become increasingly desirable.

-The portrait, for a short period, featured George Washington, and while it was not long, these became the valuable two-dollar bills that would be sought after by paper currency collectors.
+The portrait, for a short period, featured George Washington.
+While it was not long, they became valuable two-dollar bills that would be sought after by paper currency collectors.

 The Federal Reserve Act of 1913